 Pollen Season in Rhode Island and the Importance of HVAC Maintenance

-The coming of Spring signifies the beginning of pollen season and, according to AAFA (Asthma and Allergy Foundation of America), Providence is listed as third out of ten allergy capitals in 2019.
+The coming of Spring signifies the beginning of pollen season and, according to researches, Providence is listed as third out of ten allergy capitals in 2019.
 This is bad news for Islanders who suffer from pollen-induced allergy.
-As the concentration of pollen in the air grows, most of them will begin to experience nasal irritation and, in the worst-case scenario – the hay fever.
+As the concentration of pollen in the air grows, most of them will begin to experience nasal irritation and, in the worst-case scenario – hay fever.
 Paradoxically, by staying indoors, you could even aggravate your allergy symptoms.
 Why?
 Because your HVAC system might be working against you.

 The problem with your HVAC is that pollen and other particles tend to get into different parts of the system.
 The moment you turn the HVAC on, the allergens get released in the air from where they easily get to your respiratory system.
 Finally, when inhaled, pollen causes the condition that is commonly known as pollinosis and recognized by the symptoms such as sneezing, watery eyes, congested nose, etc.